ethereum/devp2p/discv5/discv5-theory.md

 protocol name, network name, fork identifier, client capability, subnet identifier, or other service-specific values.

 This document does not define a canonical derivation rule for service identifiers.
+The application can choose its identifiers freely.

 ## Node Roles

-A node that advertises TopDisc capability in its ENR acts as a registrar, subject to local policy and resource limits.
+A node that advertises `ng` capability in its ENR acts as a registrar, subject to local policy and resource limits.

-A **registrar** accepts TopDisc registration and lookup requests, admits advertisements into its local **ad cache**, and returns admitted advertisements to discoverers.
+A **registrar** accepts registration and lookup requests, admits advertisements into its local **ad cache**, and returns admitted advertisements to discoverers.

 A TopDisc-capable node may also act as an advertiser, a discoverer, or both.